 Then thinking more about the emotional outburst that my friend surely didn’t deserve, I began to realize that my spirituality hadn’t abandoned me, I had abandoned my simple concept of it.
 Trying to practice love, kindness, tolerance, and understanding toward myself and others.

 Now in truth, I did have reasons for why I wasn’t at my spiritual best.
 For one, I battle with borderline hypertension, and I was frustrated that my blood pressure was high that day.
-I was actually on my way to the gym when I was talking with my friend, which along with a proper diet helps me stay off of medication, but I felt irritable and I knew it.
+I was actually getting ready to go for a run before talking with my friend, which along with a proper diet helps me stay off of medication, but I felt irritable and I knew it.

 I could go on with other things that have been making it hard to behave in positive and loving ways.
 The current political climate and rising COVID cases come to mind, but I don’t want to make excuses for behaving badly and nothing I mentioned should be an excuse for it.